 According to the law, you can be convicted of failing to present a driver’s license if the following statements apply to your situation:

-- You were driving a motor vehicle
+- You were driving a motor vehicle.

-- A law enforcement officer requested that you provide them with a valid driver’s license
+- A law enforcement officer requested that you provide them with a valid driver’s license.

-- You refused to comply with the police officer’s request and did not provide them with a driver’s license
+- You refused to comply with the police officer’s request and did not provide them with a driver’s license.

-However, if you refuse to provide police officers with your driver’s license, you could face criminal misdemeanor charges, punishable by a fine as high as $1,000 and as much as six months in county jail.
+If you refuse to provide police officers with your driver’s license, you could face criminal misdemeanor charges, punishable by a fine as high as $1,000 and as much as six months in county jail.

 Resisting Arrest